rjw57/proj4webgl/README.md

 See [this project's GitHub pages site][demo] for a demo.

+## Compilation

+This project requires [Python] 3, [HAML] and [CoffeeScript] to be installed on your computer to re-generate the JavaScript and resource files.
+A Makefile is provided.

+Note that the ``jsresource.py`` script is the reason for the Python dependency.
+It is a simple script to wrap the GLSL source files up into a single JSON file for use by JavaScript.

 ## Documentation

 For the moment, the Proj4WebGL API is in flux since it is a playground for my